wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="with-what-frequency-are-courses-offered">With what frequency are courses offered?</h2>
- With the proviso that conditions sometimes conspire to prevent us from following this schedule exactly, the table below documents the frequency with which we have typically offered our courses.
+<a id=117></a> With the proviso that conditions sometimes conspire to prevent us from following this schedule exactly, the table below documents the frequency with which we have typically offered our courses.